 Team BioI am a full time graduate student studying ecology and evolution at Montclair State University, in Montclair, NJ, and will be serving as a graduate teaching assistant come this fall.
 In addition to my roles as a student, I recently interned with Conserve Wildlife Foundation of New Jersey.
 Our projects included ranavirus sampling, bat acoustic monitoring, as well as public outreach and intervention in cases where bats have roosted in homes and private buildings.
 My research interests are diverse, but birds and zoonotic diseases (those that are capable of spreading between non-human animals and humans) really excite me.
 You want to talk Lyme or avian flu?
 Better clear out the next few hours of your schedule.
 My other interests include hiking and traveling with my husband, birding, gardening, food, animal rescue and rehabilitation, and my pit bull mix, Isis.

-I'm an ecologist fascinated by diseases, zoonoses in particular.
-I earned my masters in August 2014 from Montclair State University where I researched the role New Jersey birds (native and migratory) play in the enzootic cycle of Lyme disease.
-We discovered Lyme bacteria in an Eastern phoebe and are currently working on a publication.
+I earned my masters at Montclair State University where I researched the role New Jersey birds (resident and migratory) play in the enzootic cycle of Lyme disease.